lionelc/documentdb/docs/v1/rbac-public-design.md

 | grantRole        | N/A        | For now, only supported for all databases, cannot scope to specific database | N/A     |
 | revokeRole       | N/A        | For now, only supported for all databases, cannot scope to specific database | N/A     |

-#### How do we store Mongo databases and collections in the backend
+#### How do we store compatible databases and collections in the backend

-To implement full RBAC for MongoDB we need to understand how we store Mongo databases and collections in the backend (which talks in terms of tables).

-We achieve this with the aid of the mongo_catalog.collections table.
+To implement full RBAC, we need to understand how we store compatible databases and collections in the backend (which talks in terms of tables).
+We achieve this with the aid of the documentdb_catalog.collections table.

 postgres=# select * from collections;